 - Regarding ASO, you only have partial control over your app listing and what store visitors will see on your app page.
 App store page templates are defined by Apple (for iOS) and Google (for Google Play) and so store pages will not vary wildly between competitors.
 Furthermore, you cannot completely control certain ASO elements, such as the reviews and ratings left on your product page.
 Despite not being under your complete control, these factors will still affect whether people download your app or not.

-In fact, ASO and UA are complementary processes but they do not work in the same way – not all apps, categories, or markets have the same growth potential.
+In fact, ASO and UA are complementary processes but they do not work in the same way.
+Not all apps, categories, or markets have the same growth potential.
 As a result, ASO growth must always be considered within its context.
-For example, Turkish music apps have a better chance of ranking in the Top 5 of the Turkish App Store’s Music category, rather than in the US App Store’s Music category.
+For example, Turkish music apps have a better chance of ranking in the top 5 of the Turkish App Store’s Music category than in the US App Store’s Music category.
 As the market for US music apps is more saturated, ranking highly in this category would be more difficult.

 ASO (App Store Optimization) is the process of improving an app’s visibility on the app stores (i.e., Apple’s App Store and the Google Play Store) throughout its lifetime.
 ASO works to maximize an app’s appeal to store visitors with the main objective of driving downloads.

 Breaking down the above definition can provide a clearer picture of ASO:

 - ‘Improving an app’s visibility’ pertains to getting more traffic on the app stores; a basic goal of ASO.

 - ‘Throughout its lifetime’ highlights that ASO is not a one-time action, but an iterative process.

 - As we try to ‘maximize an app’s appeal to users’, ASO aims not only to ensure that more people see your app, but that more people also eventually download it to their device.